puppetlabs-toy-chest/puppetlabs-node_openstack/README.markdown

 ===============================

-Before launching instances with the OpenStack Provisioner module, you'll need to build out a fully functional OpenStack instance.
+Before launching instances with the OpenStack Provisioner module, you'll need to build out a fully functional OpenStack environment.

 Devstack is the quickest way to build out a functional OpenStack environment on a single node for development.